 How to Make It:

-- Add a bit of white acrylic paint (regular craft paint is fine) and knead it into the dough.
+- Knead your dough until it is soft and pliable.
+If you want to make the dough a little more porcelain in color, add a bit of white acrylic paint (regular craft paint is fine.
+I use Americana because its good and cheap!) and knead it into the dough.
 Add some more flour if the dough gets too sticky.

 - Roll the dough out to your desired thickness.

 - Use your favorite cookie cutters to cut out shapes.
+I’ve collected several over the years but these mini Wilton cutters would be a great start!
 Remember to poke a hole in them for ribbon later on.

 - Lightly sand the edges to remove any uneven bits.